forenablers/forenablers.github.io/src/pages/hackatrain2018/index.md

 ## Lessons learned

 _I do hate scrolling down all the way to the bottom of the page to see what really matters.
-Hence I break the rules and put imprortant stuff right here._
+Hence I break the rules and put important stuff right here._

 There are a few key points I took from this event.
 There are actually a lot more of them, but here I list crucial only:

 * [Parkmobile](https://parkmobile.nl) is a great company!
 Ahaha, now seriously.
 Having talked to the other participants (huh, competitors!)
 I clearly see that [Parkmobile](https://parkmobile.nl) invests much more into innovation and technical development of our people.
 Perhaps because we are part of BMW Group.
 Or, let's be honest, that's why we are part of BMW Group.

 * Acceptance criteria.
-Ask how jury is going to choose the winner.
-We were all surprised with the choice.
-Even the winners...
+Ask how the jury is going to choose the winner.
+We were all surprised with the choice...
 * Communication.
 People like to talk and they do talk a lot, a lot more than needed.
-Absolutely neither listening nor analyzing what others just have said.
+Absolutely neither listening nor analyzing what others have just said.
 And they try to make a ~~useless~~ point and then they try to prove their point.
 And you have to learn how to stop those useless discussions and wasting the time and instead keep the team's focus on the challenge.
 That is the best you can gain from hackathons
 * Time management.
 Oh how many participants I've seen in panic mode on the Day 2, especially closer to the pitch time.
 Finally they realize how much time they wasted on nothing.
 Hackathon is a great excercise that builds discipline
 * Teamwork.
 Don't do the same mistake when you want to sit alone doing **your part**.
 You will end up with typical problem: your part works pretty well, however whole solution does not work at all.
 * Energy and drive.
 Every team needs someone energetic and proactive.
-Any team is loosing willingness to win as soon as they encounter issues.
-Form the team in such a way that you have at least one **energetic doer**.
+A team is loosing the willingness to win as soon as they encounter unexpected issues.
+Thus form the team in such a way that you have at least one **energetic doer**.
 Someone who pushes forward and does not give up.
 * Go to the first row if you want nice pictures afterwards.
 Seriously, those lazy photographers did not bother taking pictures of people further than 1-2 row.
 Sit in the first row during all events and you become a star :)

 ## Challenge

-The challenge was kept in a secret till the very last moment, before we get into the train.
+The challenge was kept a secret till the very last moment, before we got into the train.

-> You are going to the concert that ends at the late night.
-Develop the solution by utilizing Mobility-As-A-Service, 3rd party API and Blockchain to help the users to return home in time and according to their preferences.
+> You are going to the concert that ends late at night.
+Develop the solution by utilizing Mobility-As-A-Service, 3rd party API and Blockchain to help the users return home in time and according to their preferences.

 Solution is not a big deal.
 The 3rd party API are well specified, we've got the specs from 9292, NS train ad Parkmobile.
 This covers all the transport and logistics from train and buses to cars and even parking lots.
 The main problem was a blockchain.
 What are you going to use it for??